zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 then issue the command :
   # svcadm enable svc:/system/filesystem/zfs/auto-snapshot:tank-root_filesystem

 You can see what work will be done by checking your crontab.
+As of version 0.7, all logging from the service is done from the method script using the print_log function, which uses logger(1) to send message to syslogd(1M) at priority level "daemon.notice".

 SEE ALSO